tweag/haskell-training/material/webapi.md

 ---

-We can copy the `AnsewrType` data type from our previous chapter
+We can copy the `AnswerType` data type from our previous chapter

 ```haskell
 data AnswerType